DETAILED ACTION

 Claim 16 recites further comprising: transmitting, to a restricted data access server, the authorized restricted data access request specifying the real-time restricted data for which access is requested; and receiving, from the restricted data access server, the real-time restricted data associated with the authorized restricted data access request.
 These limitations are also part of the abstract idea identified in claim 10, and the additional elements of restricted data access server are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 10 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 10, supra.

-Claim 18 recites wherein the method further comprises: in response to a determination that the computing device is configured to conduct the related authenticated data transfer, generating a local set of pre-populated data transfer details for completing the related authenticated data transfer on the computing device.
-These limitations are also part of the abstract idea identified in claim 17, and the additional elements of the computing device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 17 analysis above.
+Claim 18 recites wherein the method further comprises: in response to a determination that the computing device is configured to conduct the related authenticated data transfer, generating a local set of pre-populated data transfer details as the pre-populated data transfer details for completing the related authenticated data transfer on the local platform on the computing device.
+These limitations are also part of the abstract idea identified in claim 17, and the additional elements of the computing device and local platform on the computing device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 17 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 17, supra.

 Claim 19 recites wherein the method further comprises: transmitting, to a restricted data access server, the authorized restricted data access request specifying the real-time restricted data for which access is requested; and receiving, from the restricted data access server, the real-time restricted data associated with the authorized restricted data access request.
 These limitations are also part of the abstract idea identified in claim 17, and the additional elements of restricted data access server are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 17 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 17, supra.